 Thinking about a retirement in the nation’s capital?
 Washington, D.C. has much to offer in the way of culture and history, with attractions such as the National Museum of Natural History, the Smithsonian and the National World War II Memorial.
-It is also home to the headquarters of the IRS.
+It is also home to the IRS headquarters.

-So what are retirement taxes like in the District?
 As compared with the tax systems in the 50 states, Washington, D.C. is moderately tax-friendly for retirees.
-It helps retirees out by exempting all Social Security retirement benefits from the city income tax and providing a deduction against government pension income.
+It helps them out by exempting all Social Security retirement benefits from the city income tax and providing a deduction against government pension income.
 At the same time, it taxes income from retirement accounts, which are exempt in many states.

 As discussed in further detail below, the District of Columbia has relatively low sales and property taxes.
 However, these are offset by the city’s high cost of living.

 Washington, D.C. is moderately tax-friendly for retirees.
 While it provides some exemptions and deductions to help retirees reduce their overall tax burden, it taxes certain things that are not taxed in many other parts of the country.
 For example, the District grants a full exemption of Social Security retirement benefits but taxes private pension income and distributions from retirement accounts as regular income.

 D.C.’s sales tax rates and property tax rates are quite low, but high prices on goods and real estate mean residents of D.C. pay high amounts in dollar terms.
 The District also has a fairly hefty estate tax.

 Is Social Security taxable in Washington, D.C.?

 No. Washington, D.C. fully exempts Social Security retirement benefits from the District’s income tax.
 Even Social Security income that is taxed at the federal level is not taxed in D.C.